samply/beam/README.md

 - `body`: Description of work to be done.
 Not interpreted by the Broker.
 - `failure_strategy`: Advises each client how to handle failures.
 Possible values `discard`, `retry`.
 - `failure_strategy.retry`: How often to retry (`max_tries`) a failed task and how long to wait in between each try (`backoff_millisecs`).
+- `ttl`: Time-to-live in seconds.
+Once this reaches zero, the broker will expunge the task along with its results.
 - `metadata`: Associated data readable by the broker.
 Can be of arbitrary type (see [Result](#result) for more examples) and can be handled by the broker (thus intentionally not encrypted).

 ### Result